digitalxs/dxsbash/README.md

 </div>

-## Overview

-DXSBash is a comprehensive shell enhancement suite designed for developers, system administrators, and Linux power users.
+DXSBash is a shell enhancement suite designed for developers, system administrators, and Linux power users.
 It provides a consistent, feature-rich experience across multiple shells and distributions, combining productivity tools, visual improvements, and optimized workflows.

+Tested extensively on Debian 12.
+Please test on any system and send e-mail with detailed info with results, bugs, etc...

 ## Key Features